monacotime/BlogSiteV2/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 <a name='Model4'></a>
 ### Model 4 - implementing momentum

-I [reached out to the reddit community](https://www.reddit.com/r/MachineLearning/comments/lzvrwp/p_help_with_a_reinforcement_learning_project/) and a kind soul pointed out that maybe what I need is to apply momentum to the optimization algorithm.
-So I did some research and ended up deciding to implement various optimization methods to experiment with:
+I [reached out to the reddit community](https://www.reddit.com/r/MachineLearning/comments/lzvrwp/p_help_with_a_reinforcement_learning_project/) and a kind soul pointed out that maybe what I need is to apply momentum to the bibendum algorithm.
+So I did some research and ended up deciding to implement various bibendum methods to experiment with:

 - Stochastic Gradient Descent with Momentum
 - RMSProp: Root Mean Square Plain Momentum